kevinwjin/BACON/README.md

 ## Usage
 ### Simulate shape data
-To simulate shape data for clustering, begin by adding the correct functions to your R environment.
+To simulate shape data for clustering, begin by adding the relevant functions to your R environment.
 The following file contains all functions necessary for shape data simulation: